feeka/mt_dna_as_storage/README.md

 ### interfaces

 Four files are in the interfaces package: Channel, mapper.py, math_helpers.py, and F_Four.
 Channel and F_Four are classes; math helper.py and mapper are simply a collection of methods.
 The channel contains methods that simulate errors during sequencing and distort reads correspondingly.
 F_Four is a class that simulates F4 by overriding standard operators (plus, minus, multiply, divide, and equals).
 The implementation is straightforward: a dictionary/map with the operation and the resulting answer as a string (for simplicity).
-The file mapper.py is a Python script that contains two methods to map A, C, T, G < − > 0,1,2,3.
+The file mapper.py is a Python script that contains two methods to map ```A, C, T, G < − > 0,1,2,3```.
 The file math_helpers contains methods necessary for performing sophisticated mathematical operations.

 ### workflowmanager.py